KKKKKKAI/CPSGCN/readme.md

 where dataset can be Cora or CiteSeer, available models ranges from CPSGCN, ACPSGCN, SSP, SGCN, and GraphSAGE

-*Note that it can takes tens of hours or even days to run a full-on experiment evaluating any model on any dataset. (we were running our experiment with RTX 4080 + Ryzen Gen 7)
+*Note that it can takes tens of hours or even days to run a full-on experiment evaluating a model on a dataset. (we were running our experiment with RTX 4080 + Ryzen Gen 7)

+#### Direct Comparison
-To run direct comparison execute the model file directly with direct_comparison argument, e.g.
+To run direct comparison (evaluating models using methods deployed in SSP) execute the model file directly with direct_comparison argument, e.g.
 For CPSGCN model:
 ```
 $ python CPSGCN.py --use_gpu --dataset Cora --centrality CC --direct_comparison